Find out how we are supporting quality early years education and childcare for families.

 The Mayor's ESOL Plus initiative will work with partners to meet gaps in ESOL (English for Speakers of Other Languages) provision for learners.

 City Hall will work with ESOL providers to deliver an innovative pilot to meet the needs of learners with childcare responsibilities.
+The application process for ESOL Plus - Childcare Programme is now closed.
 You can find out more here.